trekhleb/js-image-carver/README.md

 ![JS IMAGE CARVER OBJECT REMOVAL DEMO](public/demo-02.gif)

 You may [launch the JS IMAGE CARVER](https://trekhleb.dev/js-image-carver) and play around with resizing of your custom images.
+You may also check its [source-code](https://github.com/trekhleb/js-image-carver/tree/main/src/utils).

 ### More examples